Soka Gakkai International

 Mr. Ikeda has stated, "It is a time when people renew their profound resolution to accomplish kosen-rufu, a time when they put their minds together and make a fresh start."
 The Japanese phrase kosen-rufu is often interpreted as "world peace through individual happiness."
 It signifies a vision of social peace brought about by the widespread acceptance of core values such as unfailing respect for the dignity of human life.
 On an individual level, it involves the construction of a state of life of indestructible happiness through a process of "human revolution" or inner-motivated change.
 On a broader societal level, it means building a peaceful society through contribution to their families and local communities made by individuals who are actively transforming their own lives.

 Around the world, SGI members celebrate March 16 by holding commemorative meetings led by youth members.
-This spirit is also carried on by the youth members of SGI through various peace-related initiatives, such as the following:
+The spirit of March 16 is embodied in the various peace-related initiatives of carried out by SGI youth members throughout the year.
+The following links show a selection of such activities:

 Read more about the history of March 16 in the following works by Daisaku Ikeda: